 The maker(W), knew there were still three trump unaccounted.
 He was worried that overtrumping the ace with the right may allow South to control the balance of the hand.
 He was not too concerned about being euchred as he still held three trump.
 He throws off the king of clubs.

-Leading a suit the second time back through the maker is perhaps one of the most powerful plays in euchre.
-South knows this and leads the jack of clubs back.
-This allows their in partner(N) to make use of the left.
-The maker's team was euchre before they ever got to take a trick.
+South knows that leading a suit the second time back through the maker is perhaps one of the most powerful plays in euchre.
+So they lead back the jack of clubs.
+This lead allows their in partner(N) to over trump, making good use of the left.
+The maker's team was euchred before they ever took a trick.

 Now let's see what happens if South didn't use their trump.
-After all, No one wants to trump your partner's ace.
-The maker(W) would have trumped in with the queen, No matter how it would be played after that their team would still make a point
+After all, No one wants to trump their partner's ace.
+The maker(W) would have trumped in with the queen, They then lead the right, now no matter how it was played, their team would made their point.